Cordova & Fernós Internship Program

 • Be enrolled as a full-time student when applying to the program.

-• If selected, participate in a formal interview in English with members of the Joint Commission of the Córdova & Fernós Program.
+• If selected, participate in a formal interview in English with the Program selection evaluation committee and members of the Joint Commission of the Córdova & Fernós Program.

 Program Components